What geographical area does the Oakland Workers' Collective serve?

 How are workers and employers matched?

 OWC will match you to the best worker for your project.
 When you contact the OWC to request a worker for your project, we ask for details regarding the project.
-We then match you with the next worker on the list who meets your needs.
-For example, if you need an expert painter, we will find the next painter waiting to work; we will not match you with the first person on the list if they do not know how to paint.
+We have an updated list of the active members of the collective with their availability and specialization.
+We then match you with the next worker from the list who meets your needs.
+For example, if you need an expert painter, we will find you the next painter waiting for work; we will not match you with the first person on the list who may not specialize in painting.
 We also try to accommodate preferences regarding English proficiency and age, and employers are welcome to request workers by name.
 Please keep in mind that quality matches take time and therefore we ask for your patience.

 Are your workers qualified?

 Yes.
-Most workers have years of experience in tasks such as yard work, moving, or cleaning.
-For more complex projects, such as carpentry, we suggest you call in advance to ensure you get a qualified worker suitable for the project.
-It is important to note that the OWC offers job skills training and certifications in a variety of vocations to help workers be efficient, safe employees.
+Most workers have years of experience in tasks such as yard work, moving, construction, or cleaning.
+For more complex projects, such as fine carpentry, electricity, and plumbing, we suggest you contact us in advance to ensure you get a qualified worker suitable for the project.
+It is important to note that the OWC offers job skills training and certification in a variety of vocations to help workers be efficient, safe employees.

 What forms of payment do the workers accept?

 Our workers do not accept credit cards or personal checks.
 Please ensure cash payment is available.
-You are required to pay workers daily regardless of project length.
+You are required to pay workers at the end of each workday regardless of project length.

 How much of the pay goes to the worker?